 If you have any concerns or need support to monitor your child, please contact us in school and we will try to help you.

-Samuel Cody Specialist Sports College is not responsible for the content of any third party websites above, or any source of external dynamic content featured herein.
+Samuel Cody School is not responsible for the content of any third party websites above, or any source of external dynamic content featured herein.
 Samuel Cody Specialist Sports College does not accept responsibility, or liability, for the consequential actions of a user choosing to access any such third party website featured.